thadhaines/PSLTDSim/documentation/readme.md

-Work in progress software documentation.
+Work in progress software documentation (relevant sections from thesis...)

-A considerably smaller pdf without validation plots is also provided.